 - A. Façade Length.
-Each street-facing façade exceeding 150 feet shall include a minimum break of 10 percent of the façade length or 20 feet, whichever is greater.
+Each street-facing façade exceeding 150 feet in length shall include a minimum break of 10 percent of the façade length or 20 feet, whichever is greater.
 This break shall be a minimum of 10 feet deep, open to the sky; see Figure 6.1-8. - B. Façade Area.
 Each street-facing façade exceeding 50 feet in length shall modulate a minimum of 25 percent of the area above the ground floor between 2 feet and 12 feet in depth from the primary façade plane; see Figure 6.1-9.
 Buildings with a total of 2 stories or less are exempt. - 1.
 The primary façade plane is defined as the vertical plane with the greatest surface area above the ground floor. - 2.
-Modulation is not required to be continuous or open to the sky, and may be recessed or projected, but not past the sidewalk line. - 3.
-Required stepbacks (6.1.5.A), required façade breaks (6.1.7.A), and projected balconies (6.2.7.A) shall not count toward the modulation requirement; balconies that are recessed a minimum of 2 feet shall qualify.
+Planes that are separated by a gap of at least 20 feet in width and 20 feet in depth shall be considered separate façades for the purposes of this standard. - Modulation is not required to be continuous or open to the sky, and may be recessed or projected, but not past the sidewalk line. - 4.
+Required stepbacks (6.1.5.A), required façade breaks (6.1.7.A), and projected balconies (6.2.7.A) shall not count toward the modulation requirement; balconies that are recessed a minimum of 2 feet shall qualify. - 5.
+Exception to Façade Area requirement permitted if the street-facing façade meets all of the following standards: - a.
+All windows shall be recessed at least 4 inches. - b.
+The maximum façade length shall be 100 feet. - c.
+The façade shall use a textural material comprised of brick, stone, precast concrete, Venetian plaster, hand-troweled stucco, or porcelain tiles at least 12 by 4 inches.
+Ceramic tiles, porcelain tiles less than 12 by 4 inches, standard stucco, or flat, polished stone shall not qualify. - d.
+Façade shall employ a tripartite divisioninwhich the façadeis organized into three horizontal sections with a base, middle, and top. - i.
+The middle section shall be differentiated from both the base and the top through a change in façade plane of at least 4 inches, or a consistent horizontal band that projects at least 4 inches from the façade. - ii.
+The top section shall use a cornice that is at least 1 foot in depth.